-- Start SQLPlus, and then log in to the database with the appropriate privileges. - 2.
-Run the DBMS_SQLTUNE.DROP_SQLSET procedure.
+- In SQLPlus or SQL Developer, log in to the database as a user with the necessary privileges. - 2.
+Use the DBMS_SQLSET.DROP_SQLSET procedure.

 '''

 BEGIN

-DBMS_SQLTUNE.DROP_SQLSET( sqlset_name => 'SQLT_WKLD_STS' );
+DBMS_SQLSET.DROP_SQLSET( sqlset_name => 'SQLT_WKLD_STS' );

 END;

 /

 '''

 3. Optionally, confirm that the STS was deleted.

 The following example counts the number of SQL tuning sets named SQLT_WKLD_STS owned by the current user (sample output included):